xlucn/cpass/Readme.md

 **!DISCLAIMER!**: Before the version 1.0.0, I do not guarantee that this program will always run as intended.
 So it is recommended to back up your passwords or use git (by `pass git init`) to manage the password store, so that the changes can be reverted.
-On my side, I only use `pass` commands to interact with the password store to minimise any possible damages.
+On my side, I only use `pass` commands to interact with the password store to minimize any possible damages.
 So simply do `pass git reset --hard <some commit>` to revert any changes.

 `cpass` is an [urwid](http://urwid.org/) based terminal user interface (TUI) for the standard unix password manager, [pass](https://www.passwordstore.org/).